NickR2600/ConnectDemo01/Ready-RPi.md

 	- In **Network Options**, set the SSID and passphrase for your network.

 ### Download the Connect Agent ###
-9. Log in to your JFrog Connect account or choose **Start for Free**: https://jfrog.com/connect/.
+9. Log in to your JFrog Connect account or choose **Start for Free**: https://jfrog.com/connect/
-10. Once you’re logged in, select **Start with your device now** and name your project.
+10. Once you’re logged in, select **Start with your device now** and name your project
-11. Select **Register Device**.
+11. Select **Register Device**
 12. Enter, into the RPi terminal, either of the two statements shown.
 The RPi should be connected in a matter of seconds.
     ![](img/DownloadAgent.png)

 ### Test the Connection ###
 13. *(Optional)* Click the button for remote control access to the device.
 Within a few seconds, a reverse SSH tunnel is created.
 Click **Connect**.
     ![](img/RemoteControl1.png)
-14. *(Optional)* Enter `sudo reboot now` in the remote terminal.
+14. *(Optional)* Enter ````sudo reboot now```` in the remote terminal.
 The actual RPi will reboot, and the remote terminal should close automatically.
 Rebooting the RPi isn’t necessary.
 It’s just an obvious action you can use to prove the connection works.
 15. Scroll down in Connect.
 You should find modifiable general details about the device, as well as see technical details.
     ![](img/Details.png)

 ## Next Lab ##
-Move on to the next lab, [Push Files to a Device, Compile, and Run](/Initial-files.md).
+Move on to the next lab, **Push Files to a Device, Compile, and Run**.